-34 The President's State of the Union Address (2002) The United States Capitol, Washington, D.C., available at https://georgewbush-whitehouse.archives.gov/news/releases/2002/01/20020129-11. html (17 May, 2021).
+34 The President's State of the Union Address (2002) The United States Capitol, Washington, D.C., available at https://georgewbush-whitehouse.archives.gov/news/releases/2002/01/20020129-11.html (17 May, 2021).

-The United States offers cooperation and compensation when it asks to stop cooperation with a threshold state, but later the United States can forgo its promises to compensate for losses of the enemy's attack.
-To forestall or prevent such hostile acts by our adversaries, the United States will, if necessary, act preemptively."35 The 2006 version of the document also claimed that the United States "may face no greater challenge from a single country than from Iran".36
+everything for which it stands'.
+The key message to rogue states was in the following line: 'The greater the threat, the greater is the risk of inaction - and the more compelling the case for taking anticipatory action to defend ourselves, even if uncertainty remains as to the time and place of the enemy's attack.
+To forestall or prevent such hostile acts by our adversaries, the United States will, if necessary, act preemptively'.35 The 2006 version of the document also claimed that the United States 'may face no greater challenge from a single country than from Iran'.36

 The new U.S. administration demanded that Russia halt all military trade with Iran, as well as nuclear cooperation, which included the construction of the Bushehr NPP.
-To address the U.S. concerns regarding the Bushehr NPP, Russian officials even suggested the United States and Russia build the NPP together,37 but this offer, unsurprisingly, led to no cooperation - neither the United States nor Iran would be interested in seeing that happen.
+To address the U.S. concerns regarding the Bushehr NPP, Russian officials even suggested the United States and Russia build the NPP together37, but this offer, unsurprisingly, led to no cooperation - neither the United States nor Iran would be interested in seeing that happen.

 The United States expected that Russia would by default accept the U.S. policies on Iran and follow its guidance.
 The United States strongly opposed Iran's obtaining of any uranium enrichment technology.
-"In light of the serious unresolved issues posed by Iran's nuclear program, we strongly disagree with Iran's assertion that it has an inherent "right" under Article IV to its program or to receive foreign assistance or cooperation with it," said the U.S. statement at the 2003 NPT Preparatory Committee Session.38 Russia, on the other hand, recognized Iran's right to a peaceful nuclear program, including enrichment capabilities, provided Iran is an NPT Member-State "in good standing".
+'In light of the serious unresolved issues posed by Iran's nuclear program, we strongly disagree with Iran's assertion that it has an inherent "right" under Article IV to its program or to receive foreign assistance or cooperation with it,' said the U.S. statement at the 2003 NPT Preparatory Committee Session.38 Russia, on the other hand, recognized Iran's right to a peaceful nuclear program, including enrichment capabilities, provided Iran is an NPT Member-State 'in good standing'.